Updated May 2026

 Worst outcome: The city contributes $400 million with no lease terms.

 This is the current trajectory.
-Under the deal as structured, the city commits $400 million in public money—$120 million upfront and $14 million per year for 20 years—and receives no rent, no naming rights revenue, no PILOT payments, and no revenue participation.
-The city's $400 million buys nothing except the continued presence of a team whose owner would keep it in Portland anyway because leaving is more expensive than staying.
-This outcome transfers roughly $145–206 million in present value from Portland's residents to the ownership group, measured against what the city would recover under standard commercial lease terms.
-It is the equivalent of a landlord paying to renovate a tenant's space and then not charging rent.
+Under the deal as structured, the city commits $400 million in public money and receives no rent, no naming rights revenue, no PILOT payments, and no revenue participation.
+The city’s $400 million buys nothing except the continued presence of a team whose owner would keep it in Portland anyway because leaving is more expensive than staying.
+This transfers roughly $145–206 million in present value from Portland’s residents to the ownership group.

 The council is not obligated to accept this outcome.
-No vote has been taken on the city's contribution.
-The letter council members signed expressed support for SB 1501 at the state level; it did not commit to any specific city terms.
-Every dollar the city contributes and every lease term the city negotiates is within the council's authority to decide.
+No vote has been taken on the city’s contribution.
+Every dollar the city contributes and every lease term the city negotiates is within the council’s authority to decide.

 13. The City’s Leverage Under SB 1501